Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity and thermal occupation of oscillators in Gaussian states

-The above discussion shows that one can always consider an interacting one-dimensional system in a general Gaussian state $\hat{\rho}$ as being in a probabilistic mixture of pure states $\hat{U}|n\rangle$, i.e., a mixture of squeezed and displaced number states.
-The position space representations of these eigenstates are $\Psi_n(x) = \langle x|\hat{U}|n\rangle = \psi_n(x-x_0)$, where
+The above discussion shows that one can always consider a one-dimensional system whose reduced state $\hat{\rho}$ is Gaussian as being in a probabilistic mixture of pure states $|n\rangle$.
+This is true even in the presence of interactions with other systems.
+From the relations \eqref{eq:zpfDef1}, \eqref{eq:zpfDef2}, one finds that the position space representations of the basis states $|n\rangle$ are $\Psi_n(x) = \langle x |n\rangle = \psi_n(x-\bar{x}) e^{i\bar{p}(x-\bar{x})/\hbar}$, where

 having defined